 As an Energy Resource Interconnection Service, a Transmission Service Request will be required to determine the specific Network Upgrades required to deliver the Project output to a designated point of delivery.
-Listed below are the required transmission facilities to interconnect the Project for ERIS:
+The proposed ERIS interconnection is contingent on the new line terminal interconnection on the 230kV Bus associated with GI #624.

-• The proposed interconnection will require a new line terminal interconnection on the 230kV Bus.
+The actual station layout and detailed equipment requirements will be determined in the OFFICIAL USE ONLY

-The actual station layout and detailed equipment requirements will be determined in the Facility Study should the interconnection customer choose to move to that study phase of the interconnection process.
+Facility Study should the interconnection customer choose to move to that study phase of the interconnection process.